Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This craft tip is for storing knitting or crochet needles.
 Using fish aquarium tubing, which is very inexpensive and comes in various diameters, I cut just about an inch or so, pushing it down a bit (so they don't slide off) but yet long enough to cover the tips of the needles.

 Take an empty Pringles can and cover it with pretty paper, fabric or paint.
 In the plastic lid cut small X's to insert your knitting needles.
-This will keep them all in one place and fits nicely on a table.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.